-Those of you who know me, know that I have a rambunctious puppy named Mussels.
+Those of you who know me, capsule know that I have a rambunctious puppy named Mussels.
 Why Mussels?
-Well, we wanted to name her something food-related and she was the runt of the litter.
+Well, advice we wanted to name her something food-related and she was the runt of the litter.
 We thought Mussels would be funny.
-Little did we know, Mussels is the perfect name for a 10-pound terrier who thinks she’s a 90-pound Pit Bull.
+Little did we know, diagnosis Mussels is the perfect name for a 10-pound terrier who thinks she’s a 90-pound Pit Bull.
 She sure is cute though!

 Another reason for the name: we love mussels.
 You know, the bivalves.
 They’re briny and tender and are usually accompanied by a slurp-worthy bowl of broth.
 And this broth was definitely worth slurping.
 Coconut milk and curry paste, cilantro and lime.
 It was even better than the chorizo-infused broth I usually make.
 You know it’s good if I prefer it to chorizo.